 With well-surfaced paths, plenty of benches, good lighting and clear open spaces, the park is a regular venue for major events, competitions and festivals.
 There's also a popular café with indoor and outdoor seating.

-- children's interactive wet play area - open April to October
+- Children's paddling pool - open April to October

 - The Haw Lees (as the area was then called) was originally two fields on the east bank of the River Derwent lying between Matlock Bridge and Matlock Green through which ran a long established footpath linking the two settlements.